1coderookie/Kobra2ProInsights/docs/tools.md

 ---

-!!! warning "Smoke Detector And Fire Extinguisher"
+!!! warning "Get A Smoke Detector And Fire Extinguisher"

     As this is really important, I'll mention these two in an extra admonition box - get yourself a proper **smoke detector** and a **fire extinguisher**!